Modern Katana Use: From Martial Arts to Collectible Art

 Katana on display in anime fan bedroom with dual monitor setup

-Thanks to anime, movies, and video games, the katana has reached new audiences.
-Many fans buy replica swords to complete their cosplay, decorate their rooms, or feel closer to their favorite characters.
+Thanks to anime, movies, and video games, the katana has captured the imagination of new generations worldwide.
+In 2025, many fans purchase replica swords to complete their cosplay outfits, decorate their gaming setups, or feel a deeper connection to their favorite characters and stories.

 How to Display a Katana at Home

-• Wall mounts for horizontal or angled display
+• Wall mounts for horizontal, vertical, or angled presentation

 Shop katana stands and wall mounts